Frequently Asked Questions

 SEARCH is a multinational and multidisciplinary consortium aimed to develop new and scalable interventions to improve the delivery of HIV prevention and treatment options to vital segments of the population that contribute to the persistence of new infections.
 Through evaluation of dynamic treatment and prevention interventions for “persistent-driver” populations, SEARCH SAPPHIRE aims to inform policy makers and funding agencies that targeted interventions, inclusive of choice, can propel the global effort to end AIDS beyond the “90-90-90” era of elimination.

-The SEARCH SAPPHIRE trial (full titled: A Multisectoral Strategy to Address Persistent Drivers of the HIV in East Africa) is the current community trial that started in early 2021.
+The SEARCH SAPPHIRE trial (full title: A Multisectoral Strategy to Address Persistent Drivers of the HIV in East Africa) is the current community trial that started in early 2021.
 The overall goal of the SEARCH SAPPHIRE study is to determine how to reduce HIV incidence to below 0.1% using innovative strategies for HIV prevention and treatment to reach targeted populations using a multi-disease approach.
 This study will consist of two Phases:

 Phase A will determine the fidelity, cost, and context-specific “fit” of prevention and treatment interventions through individual-level randomized trials.